FENECON Industrial XL Operating Instructions

 Electrical waste, electronic components, lubricants and other auxiliary materials are subject to hazardous waste treatment and must only be disposed of by authorized specialist companies.

-The following points must also be observed when disposing of the electrical energy storage system or its components as well as the operating and auxiliary materials:
+Also observe the following points when disposing of the electrical energy storage system or its components as well as the operating and auxiliary materials:

 • Comply with local national regulations.